 “[T]he President announced that the Council had met, and that a Petition to the King for a Supplemental Charter to enable women to be elected as Fellows and Associates had been duly sealed, and would be forwarded to the Home Office.”

-Eleven women were elected Fellows of the Royal Astronomical Society in 1916, the first year women were allowed to join.
+Eleven women were elected Fellows of the Royal Astronomical Society in 1916.

 Six other women were elected in 1916, these were Margaret Theodora Meyer, Mary Proctor, Francisca Herschel, Gertrude Longbottom, Sallie Duffield Proctor-Smyth, and Annie Russell Maunder.